 Follow these tips to ensure a more successful Zoom meeting.

-- Connect several minutes before the meeting start time to check your audio, video, and network connection.
+- Connect 15 minutes before the meeting start time to check your audio, video, and internet connection.

-- Have a backup communication plan ready in case you have trouble connecting.
+- Have a backup communication plan ready in case you have trouble connecting with remote participants.
 Examples of a backup plan include an extra laptop or mobile phone device you can use to start the Zoom meeting.